philipeleandro/philipeleandro/README.md

 ### Hi there 👋 I'm Philipe Leandro.
-- I'm a ruby student.

 ### 👨🏻‍💻 About Me

 Brazilian, Single, 25 years old.

 - I am graduated in Civil Engineering (Centro Universitário Paraíso - UniFAP);
-- Based in Brazil.
+- Based in Brazil;
+- Ruby on rails Developer.

 ### 🛠️ Skills
 - 💎 Ruby on Rails;
+- 🐳 Docker;
 - 🖥️ Relational Database and SQL;
 - 🔗 Git.